JRCSTU/co2mpas_driver/co2mpas_driver/README.md

     * **Run simulation:** This part runs simulation of

+3. **Installing new_MFC package**
-3. **How to download and Install co2mpas_driver library** This package can be installed easily on any machine that has pip
+    This package can be installed from python package index using a requirement specifier. easily on any machine that has pip

         pip install new_MFC

+4. **How to use co2mpas_driver library**:
+    In this example we will use new_MFC model in order to extract the drivers acceleration behavior as approaching the desired speed.

+    a. **Setup**

+      * First, set up python, numpy, matplotlib.

+        set up python environment: numpy for numerical routines, and matplotlib for plotting

+            import numpy as np
+            import matplotlib.pyplot as plt

 [1]: https://ljvmiranda921.github.io/notebook/2018/06/21/precommits-using-black-and-flake8/
 [2]: https://black.readthedocs.io/